 If you are a photographer already comfortable in manual mode, then this course is for you!

-Immerse yourself in this online, self-paced, 4-week course with simple, easy to follow lessons on shooting video with your DSLR.
+Immerse yourself in this online, self-paced, 4-week course with simple, easy to follow lessons on shooting video with your DSLR or mirrorless.
 The Film Workshop is the original course on family films, which I pioneered starting in 2012.
-I have taught over 900 students from 19 different countries since I started the workshop out of necessity in 2015 as a response to all the emails when I would release videos.
+I have taught over 1,030 students from 19 different countries since I started the workshop out of necessity in 2015 as a response to all the emails when I would release videos.
 The Film Workshop is the wellspring of the Family Film movement and has standardized the transition for photographers wanting to learn DSLR filmmaking in the context of real life.

 I will teach you everything it took me 7 years of making videos to learn.
 You need zero experience in any aspect of shooting video, image editing, or video editing.
 You will leave this course with a completed personal video project documenting your own life, complete with music.
-To get there, you will learn everything you need to know, from finding your niche in this quickly-growing field to all the details of easy video editing in Lightroom and using music to emphasize emotion in your clips.
+To get there, you will learn everything you need to know, from finding your niche in this quickly-growing field to all the details of easy video color editing in Lightroom and using music to emphasize emotion in your clips, putting it all together in an editor of your choice (Premiere Pro, Final Cut Pro, or simpler/free alternatives).
 Video is really a lot easier than it sounds, and my goal is to make it easy for you to take these new skills from concept to completion, documenting life for yourself or your clients!

-Unlike other methods for learning to shoot family films, The Film Workshop is taught by a very present, caring instructor who gives you individualized attention anytime you need it, daily, to support you on what can be a steep learning curve, in a group mentoring situation, allowing you to learn from your peers in a heartfelt and compassionate community.
+When you’re deciding HOW to learn video, you have options.
+But what makes The Film Workshop unique is that it’s taught by a very present, caring instructor who gives you individualized attention anytime you need it, daily, to support you on what can be a steep learning curve, in a group mentoring situation, allowing you to learn from your peers in a heartfelt and compassionate community.
 If there's any time you want to invest in personalized attention, it's an intro level, highly technical skill that is new to you.
 Let me help you demystify video, hold your hand, and help you see what you might not see on your own in your early work.

 Plus, when the workshop is over, all the materials, including recorded Q&A calls and all the discussion forums are there for you, for good, as your reference for self-study.
 No need to pay a renewal fee for your access.

-Updated for 2018 to include 4K and easy 3-step color correction in both Adobe Premiere Pro and Final Cut Pro (or Lightroom if you don't have PP or FCP).
-Also includes new tutorial on Instagram and updated AutoFocus features on recent DSLRs.
+Updated for 2019 to include: 2019 style guide for children’s clothing & props (with links), new & emerging job opportunities for DSLR video, 4K requirements when you choose to go 4K, easy 3-step color correction in both Adobe Premiere Pro and Final Cut Pro (or Lightroom if you don't have PP or FCP).
+Also includes new tutorial on Instagram.